jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

     10 directories, 30 files

-I can do things with files_ and folders_ in 1 step as long as
+I can do things with files_ and folders_ in one step as long as

 - I know their paths/addresses
 - I know their relation to where I am and